-Presented in partnership with 4A Centre for Contemporary Asian Art, this critically curated programme will feature a series of diverse and compelling works by leading international artists.
+Presented in partnership with 4A Centre for Contemporary Asian Art, this critically acclaimed programme featured a series of diverse and compelling works by leading international artists.

-Scheduled to take place throughout the six days of the Fair the programme will feature Tobias Gutmann, Anida Yeou Ali, Uji Handoko Eko Saputro aka Hahan, Amrita Hepi and Enoch Cheng performing new iterations of some of their most lauded works.
+Taking place throughout the six days of the Fair the programme featured Tobias Gutmann, Anida Yeou Ali, Uji Handoko Eko Saputro aka Hahan, Amrita Hepi and Enoch Cheng performing new iterations of some of their most lauded works.

 Find out more about the rest of Art Central's 2017 programming HERE

 Gutmann’s hugely popular Face-o-mat returns to Asia after celebrated adventures in Papua New Guinea and Japan, to refigure and redesign the human portrait.
 Situated plein air in Street Food Central, Face-o-mat is the hybrid between the artist and an analog machine, whereby Gutmann draws abstract interpretations of what he sees in faces.
 Performing for two hours every day, participants will be selected by ballot draw, engaging ten portraits per hour.